 Day Centre for the homeless and vulnerable in Worcester

 Maggs Day Centre provides the basics, a lifeline to help people survive the worst of what life throws at them.
-We are open five days a week, providing a safe, dry environment where homeless and particularly vulnerable people can get food and hot drinks, as well as using showers and laundry facilities.
+We are open five days a week, providing a safe, dry environment where homeless and particularly vulnerable people can get individually tailored support.
+We also offer rough sleepers breakfast, showers and laundry.

 Food and shelter